rahul-thakoor/kws/powershell/powershell.md

 ```

 ## More commands to explore
-Powershell has numerous cmdlets and utilities.
+PowerShell has numerous cmdlets and utilities.
 To get a quick reference to some common commands, look for commands with aliases.

 ```shell
 Get-Alias *